Self-Cleaning Oven Fire – Why This Happens And How To Fix This?

 Yes, most of the cleaning ovens can be turned off early.
 Now, there is an option given to lock the door completely in all the modern ovens, and it can’t be opened.
 The door can be opened only when all the stuck particles are burnt.

-How Much Time Does A self-Cleaning Oven Can Take?
+How Much Time Can A self-Cleaning Oven Take?

 How Can We Clean An Oven Fire?